allaprischepa/nodejs2024Q3-service/README.md

 <a href="#table-of-contents" style="font-size: 0.8em; color: gray;">⬆️ Back to Table of Contents</a>

-Create a `.env` file to configure the application port and variables for postgres database connection.
+Create a `.env` file to configure the application port, variables for postgres database connection, JWT authentication settings and logging settings.
 Example:

 ```
 PORT=4000